 What makes them amazing pollinators?

-They have very energetic, vigorous motions when they’re in a flower that release large amounts of pollen.
+They have very energetic, vigorous motions when they’re in a flower that releases large amounts of pollen.
 And they require more trips to flowers to gather enough resources to provision a brood cell, so they’re going to be visiting flowers about ten times more frequently than other kinds of bees.

 And also, by being native, they know how to pollinate native plants better than bees that were imported.
-For example, a honey bee doesn’t quite know how to pollinate a blueberry bush, which are native to North America, and native bees like the mason and leafcutter are going to be much better at that.
+For example, a honey bee doesn’t quite know how to pollinate a blueberry bush, which are native to North America, and native bees like the mason and leafcutter are much better at that.

 They have a less potent venom in their sting, which is more similar to a mosquito bite.
 Even so, because they don’t have a colony to protect, they almost never sting anyway.
 They are a very gentle and pleasant group of bees to have around your garden.

-Mason’s and leafcutters don’t like to travel very much.
+Masons and leafcutters don’t like to travel very much.
 They like to forage within 300 feet of their nests, so that also makes them great as garden pollinators.

 Want to learn more about bees?
 Check out our blogs: